Frequently Asked Questions from Volunteer Attorneys

 - Suggest options regarding how the user may proceed with the matter,

-- If applicable, provide them with legal forms or other documents that can assist them by attaching them to the response, and
+- If applicable, provide them with legal forms or other documents that can assist them by attaching them to the response or including online links, and

 What kind of training and support is there for lawyers?